Energy label and Eco-design

 The Energy Labelling Directive (2010/30/EU) requires manufacturers to supply energy labels with their products (and retailers to display them) to allow consumers to make informed decisions when purchasing new equipment.
 The effect of the labelling on consumers’ purchasing choices fundamentally reshaped the market towards more and more efficient home appliances, which resulted in Europe saving Gigawatthours.

 The current Energy Label provides information about the yearly power consumption of the appliance, ranking it on an alphabetical scale associated with a color code (A+++ and green for top efficiency of its class).
 Depending on the class of appliance, the label gives additional information on water consumption, load capacity and noise level.

 Before purchasing new equipment, always check the energy label.
 Energy efficient equipment may have a higher retail price, but the cost premium is paid-off over time by the savings on energy costs.
 Thanks to more and more efficient appliances European households will have saved almost €500 per year by 2020.
 Moreover, energy efficiency measures will create €66 billion in extra revenue for European firms.

-The EU is about to enact a new Regulation on Energy Label that will simplify current ranking system starting from 2021.
-In concrete terms, this will mean a rescaling of the energy classes: no more “pluses” (+), back to A to G. The new label will also include whole new classes of products, including heating devices.
-More on the new label it here.
+The EU enacted a new Regulation on Energy Label that simplified the ranking system in 2021.
+In concrete terms, which rescaled the energy classes: no more “pluses” (+), back to A to G. The new lable included a whole new classes of products, including heating devices.
+More on the label here.

-A coalition of environmental groups demands the new Energy Label to include information about the durability and repairability of products, in the wake of the new European draft law countering planned obsolescence.
+A coalition of environmental groups demanded the new Energy Label to include information about the durability and repairability of products, in the wake of the new European draft law countering planned obsolescence.

 Disposal of electric and electronic goods